 Renewed Mandate under the German-Moroccan Co-Chairmanship in 2017-2018

-The Working Group on Sustainable Development and International Migration, from 2019
+The Working Group on Sustainable Development and International Migration (2019)

 Membership

-Membership of the WG is on a voluntary basis, comprising between 12 and 15 members, representing a regional balance.
+Membership of the WG is on a voluntary basis, comprising between 12 and 15 members from different regions.

 The current Members include Azerbaijan, Bangladesh, Canada, Ecuador, Egypt, France (Co-Chair), Germany, Greece, Indonesia, Mexico, Morocco, Philippines, Republic of Moldova, Sweden, Switzerland, the United Arab Emirates (Co-Chair) and the GFMD Civil Society Mechanism (Co-Chair).

-Representatives of the GFMD Mechanisms, the UN Migration Network on Migration, International or Regional Organizations or any other expert may also be invited to attend the meetings on a need basis.
+Representatives of the GFMD Mechanisms, the UN Migration Network on Migration, International or Regional Organizations or any other expert may be invited to attend WG meetings.

 Links